 Executive directors have contracts of service terminable on one year's notice.
-These contracts are considered appropriate in the context of the overall remuneration policy, as in the opinion of the board it is consistent for directors to take a long-term rather than a short-term view of their conduct and planning of the company's affairs.
+These contracts are considered appropriate in the context of the overall remuneration policy as, in the opinion of the board, it encourages directors to take a long-term rather than a short-term view of their conduct and planning of the company's affairs.
 None of the contracts contains any provision for predetermined compensation in the event of termination.

-The date of contracts currently in place for the executive directors is 1st April 2012.
+The date of contracts currently in place for the executive directors is 1 April 2013.